 I have interfaced a Berhinger CMD Micro Controller for knob tuning and radio function control.
 The Smart SDR software interfaces nicely with other third party programs via TCP/IP or the traditional CAT commands.
 In addition to the new radio I also purchased an ACOM 1000 amplifier.
 I miss the auto band switching function of my THP HL-1.5KFX amplifier but this baby makes up for it.
 Its built like a tank, super quiet and has full QSK.
 It’s manual tune, but the tuning procedure is super easy.
 I also like the fact that it tunes a 3:1 swr with no problem and the amp is well protected against any senior moment mishaps.
 My only rigs now are the Flex 6300 and my KX3 which I also like very much and use for QRP operation and travel.

-2014 DX Marathon: Well, contrary to the promise I made after the 2011 DX Marathon, I decided to do it again in 2014.
-The objective in this event is to work all the CQ counties and Zones that you can work in one year.
-The end result of my 2014 mixed unlimited effort was 270 countries, and all 40 zones for a total score of 314.
-I ended up about the same place in the standings as I did in 2011.
-I was tied for 13th place.
+2014 DX Marathon: I decided to do it again in 2014.
+The end result of my 2014 mixed unlimited effort was 273 countries, and all 40 zones for a total score of 313.
+I ended up tied for 13th place I lost one country in the log checking process.
+Better, but still lost one.

 The “Year of DX” photo above if the title of a book written by Bob Locher, W9KNI.
 This book chronicles Bob’s winning effort during the 2010 CQ DX Marathon.
 It is written in the same style as Bob’s well known book, “The Complete DX’er” which is a must read for all aspiring and serious DX’ers alike.